opentensor/developer-docs/docs/chain-rel-notes.md

 # Chain Release Notes

-## Pre-release Notes for Testchain 1.1.1
+## Release Notes for Testchain 1.1.0

-The following are the pre-release notes for the testchain 1.1.1 updates. **These updates will be available on the testchain only.
+The following are the release notes for the testchain 1.1.0 updates. **These updates will be available on the testchain only.
 They are not yet available on the mainchain.**

 ## New feature